linchpin/wpengine-codeship-continuous-deployment/README.md

 At [Linchpin](https://linchpin.agency) we use [WP Engine](https://www.wpengine.com) and [Codeship](https://www.codeship.com) and love both.
 Hopefully you find this shell script useful.

+For a more indepth walk through please visit [this article](https://linchpin.agency/blog/continuous-deployment-wp-engine-codeship/?utm_source=github&utm_medium=deployments&utm_campaign=wpengine) on the Linchpin site.

 # Beta Public Release Version 1.0

 ### The instructions and the deployment script assumes the following